Email FacebookTwitterMenu burgerClose thin

 Second, you could verify if your financial advisor is certified or registered with certain groups or governing bodies.

-On the other hand, a Certified Financial Planner (CFP) is a professional certified by the CFP Board who has passed extensive training and exams.
+On the other hand, a Certified Financial Planner™ (CFP®) is a professional certified by the CFP Board who has passed extensive training and exams.
 CFPs are held to stringent standards and must uphold their fiduciary relationship with financial-planning clients or they will lose their certification.

-A Chartered Financial Analyst (CFA) is another professional who has undertaken extensive training in investment management.
+A chartered financial analyst (CFA) is another professional who has undertaken extensive training in investment management.
 Charterholders are also held to an ethical code that imposes a fiduciary relationship between the CFA and investment management clients.
 Both CFPs and CFAs will likely disclose their fiduciary obligations to their clients without prompting.

 Bottom Line

-is my financial advisor a fiduciaryFiduciaries are obliged to act in your best interest, whereas the title “financial advisor” implies no legal obligation.
-You should always ask if a potential financial advisor is a fiduciary, and you can verify this by checking the advisor’s Form ADV, which should disclose potential conflicts of interest, as well as any professional credentials and affiliations.
+Fiduciaries must act in your best interest, but the term “financial advisor” carries no legal standard on its own.
+You should always ask if a potential financial advisor is a fiduciary, and you can verify this by checking the advisor’s Form ADV, which should disclose potential conflicts of interest.
+Certain professional credentials and affiliations may also signal fiduciary status.

 Tips for Building Wealth